hashicorp/terraform-website/content/source/docs/enterprise/private/gcp-setup-guide.html.md

 GCP Region will require some configuration before traffic is directed to it along with some global services such as DNS.

--   [RDS cross-region read replicas](https://docs.GCP.amazon.com/AmazonRDS/latest/UserGuide/USER_ReadRepl.html#USER_ReadRepl.XRgn) can be used in a warm standby architecture or [RDS database backups](https://docs.GCP.amazon.com/AmazonRDS/latest/UserGuide/CHAP_CommonTasks.BackupRestore.html) can be used in a cold standby architecture.
+-   [Cloud SQL cross-region read replicas](https://cloud.google.com/sql/docs/postgres/replication/manage-replicas) can be used in a warm standby architecture or [Cloud SQL database backups](https://cloud.google.com/sql/docs/postgres/backup-recovery/restoring) can be used in a cold standby architecture.

--   [S3 cross-region replication](https://docs.GCP.amazon.com/AmazonS3/latest/dev/crr.html) must be configured so the object storage component of the Storage Layer is available in the secondary GCP Region.
+-   [Multi-Regional Cloud Storage replication](https://cloud.google.com/storage/docs/storage-classes#multi-regional) must be configured so the object storage component of the Storage Layer is available in multiple GCP Regions.

 -   [Vault Disaster Recovery (DR) Replication](https://www.vaultproject.io/docs/enterprise/replication/index.html#performance-replication-and-disaster-recovery-dr-replication) must be configured for a Vault cluster in the secondary GCP Region.

--   DNS must be redirected to the Load Balancer acting as the entry point for the infrastructure deployed in the secondary GCP Region.
+-   DNS must be redirected to the Alias IP acting as the entry point for the infrastructure deployed in the secondary GCP Region.

 #### Data Corruption

-The PTFE application architecture relies on multiple service endpoints (Cloud SQL, Cloud Stoprage, Vault) all providing their own backup and recovery functionality to support a low MTTR in the event of data corruption.
+The PTFE application architecture relies on multiple service endpoints (Cloud SQL, Cloud Storage, Vault) all providing their own backup and recovery functionality to support a low MTTR in the event of data corruption.

 ##### PTFE Servers